-The County's Investment Policy was adopted on July 26, 1994 and revised in 2009.
+The County's Investment Policy was adopted on July 26, 1994 and last revised in June 2019 2009.
 Listed below are highlights of that policy:

 Maintaining the safety of the principal of County's financial resources will be the highest priority in effective management of the County's cash flow.
-Secondary priorities will include: liquidity of the investments and optimization of the rate of return within the parameters of the Florida Statutes.
+Secondary priorities will include liquidity of the investments and optimization of the rate of return within the parameters of the Florida Statutes.
 Funds held for future capital projects will be invested in accordance with these objectives, and in compliance with U.S. Treasury arbitrage regulations.